Mampacuk/CS121-Data-Structures-Homework/README.md

 ## Notes
 ### Homework 1
 *	Notice that in "ex05", the starting coordinates are rather swapped.
 This shouldn't be an issue though.
+### Homework 2
+*	PLEASE make your arrays of strings NULL-terminated, following the C-style best practices and conventions. _NOT NULL-TERMINATED MATRICES OF CHARS WON'T WORK!_